 There’s a trick to growing high potato yields.
 As the potatoes grow, continue piling soil onto the plants.
 This forces the plants to supercharge their root growth to keep up.
 Those roots are what we call potatoes.
 Now you know why potatoes are grown in hills.

 When growing potatoes in buckets, start with a couple inches of growing medium (compost works great) and build up the soil level as the season progresses.
-Here’s a great video by Mel Bartholomew explaining how he does potatoes in buckets.
+Experienced bucket wrangler Mike from GYH explains how he has successfully grown potatoes in buckets for years.

 While water is of utmost important in growing plants, properly draining excess water away is a close second.